Rivercraft911/InfiniteRecon_OUTDATED/README.md

 - **Web Dashboard:**
   A Flask web server running on the Raspberry Pi displays live transcriptions and allows you to change configuration settings in real time.
 - **LLM API Integration:**
   Optionally integrates with LLM providers (OpenAI, DeepSeek, Anthropic) to enrich transcriptions.
-Easily toggle LLM usage and select the provider via the dashboard.

 ## Hardware Components